anjapatel/blog/posts/thirdpost.md

 I did not expect to have much news here until halfway through the year, if ever.
 But as stated above, I did make a couple of pro sales recently that I will blab about more once they go live.
 In the meantime, I am very excited and I have to say the editing process for both stories has been wonderful.
 In such a short time, I have learned so much.
 I am nervous (but excited!) for folks outside of my writing circles to finally read my fiction.

 Also, my hundred-word horror story is live in Home: an anthology of dark microfiction.
+You can get the kindle version for [free](https://www.amazon.com/Home-anthology-microfiction-Hundred-Horror-ebook/dp/B08V881428/ref=tmm_kin_swatch_0?_encoding=UTF8&qid=&sr=) or purchase the paperback for [$8.99](https://www.amazon.com/Home-R-Ward/dp/1838391509/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=).
 I share a table of contents with my friend Wolf, a fellow Black spec fic author + musician whose work you absolutely need to follow.
 You should absolutely check out her Patreon and support: https://www.patreon.com/wolfweston/.

 I gotta say...I’m having a lot of fun.
 This is the most productive I’ve ever been with my fiction writing, and I owe a lot of that to finding the right communities.
 Having someone you can call or DM to say “Hey, so this idea...should I???
 What if?????
 Is it garbage???” makes a world of a difference.

 ## Reading

 So.
 You might have seen in my last post that I had reading goals, and, uh crossed them out.
-Well, that’s because I recently joined Strange Horizons as a First Reader!
+Well, that’s because I recently joined [Strange Horizons](http://strangehorizons.com/) as a First Reader!
 Which means, in addition to keeping up with critiques and co-running a short story reading group, I just won’t have a lot of time for novels.
 Some people can juggle all of it; I cannot.

 But here’s some of what I did read recently: